-The best product to help even out skin tone and give full coverage, foundation has been perfecting skin for centuries, and makeup companies have come a long way in improving foundation to make it easy to use.
-Foundation is thicker than creams in consistency, comes in a multitude of shades for all different skin tones, and can be used for everyday wear or when you are getting dressed up for a special occasion.
-It has several levels of coverage, from sheer to heavy, but the sheerest is more coverage than creams typically provide.
+The best product for fuller coverage, foundation works to improve skin tone while also slightly camouflaging blemishes.
+Foundations of the past were known for being thick and cakey on the skin, but the application, comfort, and finish of today's formulas have come a long way.
+Foundation is thicker in consistency than tinted moisturizers, bb creams, and cc creams, comes in a multitude of shades for all different skin tones, and can be used for everyday wear or when you are getting dressed up for a special occasion.

 Start applying foundation in your problem areas, then blend it into all the other areas of your face to even it out.
 This is a great way to ensure you're applying product where you need it and not using too much.

 With foundation, you have several levels of coverage, from sheer to full, but even the lightest still has more coverage than tinted creams typically provide.
 You can also find a finish that fits your skin's specific needs.
 "I have dry skin, so I don't ever wear a matte foundation because it makes my skin look dull and dry," Spyksma says.
 "I prefer light-to-medium coverage with more of a dewy finish.
 So when I'm looking for foundations, I look for keywords like 'medium coverage,' 'natural,' 'dewy finish,' or 'buildable.'"
 Her top pick for medium coverage and a glowy finish?
 Giorgio Armani Luminous Silk ($64).
 "It has really nice, light-to-medium coverage with a beautiful finish.
 It's on the list of favorites for most makeup artists I know."